badsectorlabs/ludus/docs/docs/quick-start/create-a-user.md

 :::

-Copy the correct Ludus client binary to your Windows device.
+Copy the correct Ludus client binary (get it [here](https://gitlab.com/badsectorlabs/ludus/-/releases)) to your Windows device.

 `cd` to the directory that contains the binary or move the binary to a location in your PATH.